MarcusRainbow/pypyrust/README.md

+# PyPyRust

-# Pypyrust, a Python-implemented Python to Rust compiler
+_A Python-implemented Python to Rust compiler_

 Python is the world's most popular language, in part because it is so easy to write.
 Rust is arguably the world's best general-purpose language: it is fast, with concise syntax